kylead10/vertical-tab/README.md

-This is a vertical tab a html ans css pr
+This is a vertical tab a html ans css project.